misd-service-development/phone-number-bundle/README.md

 *Requires `jms/serializer-bundle`.*

-Instance of `libphonenumber\PhoneNumber` are automatically serialized in the E.164 format.
+Instances of `libphonenumber\PhoneNumber` are automatically serialized in the E.164 format.

 Phone numbers can be deserialized from an international format by setting the type to `libphonenumber\PhoneNumber`.
 For example: